-Which home loan is best fixed or floating
+Which home loan interest rate type is best: fixed or floating

-A home loan’s interest determines its affordability, which is why it is important that you pay attention to this factor.
-Apart from the Home Loan interest rates, also consider the type of interest that you opt for.
-You can choose between a fixed interest home loan and a floating interest home loan.
-Both have their pros and cons, so it is important that you understand the two options before making a choice.
+A home loan’s interest rate determines its affordability, so it is important that you pay attention to it.
+Apart from the home loan interest rates, consider the type of interest that you opt for.
+You can choose between a fixed-interest home loan and a floating-interest home loan.
+It is important that you understand the two options before making a choice.

 This type of home loan interest rate is ideal for you if the rate of interest at the time of taking the loan is low and you want to make the most of it.
-For example if the rate was 12% a few years ago and has currently fallen to 10%, now would be a good time to borrow a loan with fixed rate.
+For example, if the rate was 12% a few years ago and has currently fallen to 10%, now would be a good time to borrow a loan with a fixed rate.
 Also, if you are uncomfortable with a constantly shifting interest rate, this option will offer more stability.
-Besides, if you find that the interest rate does dip into more than 25–30% of your monthly income once you calculate the EMIs, you shouldn’t hesitate to opt for this rate.
+Also, if you find that the interest rate results in more than 25–30% of your monthly income once you calculate the EMIs, you shouldn’t hesitate to opt for this rate.

-Floating home loan interest rate, as the name suggests, varies over the course of your loan’s tenor.
+Floating home loan interest rate is one that varies over the course of your loan’s tenor.
 When you opt for this rate of interest, you have to understand that you can’t predict EMIs with utmost certainty.
-The benefit of this rate of interest is that when rates drop, your home loan will instantly benefit from this.
-On the other hand, when the interest rate rises, you will have to pay more towards your Home Loan
+The benefit of this rate of interest is that when rates drop, you will pay lower EMIs.
+On the other hand, when the interest rate rises, you will have to pay more towards your home loan.

-If you are well-versed with the real estate market, choosing a floating interest home loan is ideal.
-Also, if you’re expecting home loan rates to fall in the near future, choosing this option will prove to be beneficial.
+If you are well-versed in the real estate market, choosing a floating-interest home loan is ideal.
+Also, if you’re expecting home loan rates to fall soon, choosing this option will prove to be beneficial.
 In addition, borrowing a floating interest home loan is beneficial as you do not have to pay any charges on part-prepayment or foreclosure as an individual borrower.

-Determining which home loan is best, fixed or floating depends entirely on your financial situation and outlook, but bear in mind that most home loan providers have a combination of the two.
-This is known as time-bound fixed interest rate.
+Determining which home loan is best, fixed or floating, depends entirely on your finances and outlook.
+However, bear in mind that most home loan providers have a combination of the two.
+This is known as the time-bound fixed interest rate.
 Here, for the first few years of the tenor, usually 3–5 years, the loan operates as a fixed interest rate loan.
 Thereafter, it turns into a floating interest rate home loan.
 As a result, you can enjoy the best of both options.